A shooter killed 6 people in Mississippi. A suspect is in custody

 "At this time, we believe he acted alone," Reeves said in a statement.
 "His motive is not yet known."

-Tate County sheriffs dispatcher Shannon Brewer also confirmed that a suspect was in custody.
+Tate County sheriffs dispatcher Shannon Brewer also confirmed that a suspect, who was not identified, was in custody.
+Brewer said further information would have to come from Sheriff Brad Lance, who could not immediately be reached by phone and did not immediately respond to an email message.

 An elementary school and a high school in nearby Coldwater both went on lockdown while the suspect was being sought, according to the Coldwater Elementary School Facebook page.
 A short time later, a second post on the page said the lockdown had been lifted and "all students and staff are safe."